secondlife/viewer/indra/newview/linux_tools/client-readme-voice.txt

 PROBLEM 1: I don't see a white dot over the head of my avatar or other Voice-using avatars.
 SOLUTION:
 a.
-Ensure that 'Enable voice chat' is enabled in the Voice Chat preferences window and that you are in a voice-enabled area (you will see a blue headphone icon in the SL menu-bar).
+Ensure that 'Enable voice' is enabled in the 'Sound' section of the Preferences window, and that you are in a voice-enabled area.
 b.
-If the above does not help, exit Second Life and ensure that any remaining 'SLVoice' processes (as reported by 'ps', 'top' or similar) are killed.
+If the above does not help, exit Second Life and ensure that any remaining 'SLVoice' processes (as reported by 'ps', 'top' or similar) are killed before restarting.

 PROBLEM 2: I have a white dot over my head but I never see (or hear!) anyone except myself listed in the Active Speakers dialog when I'm sure that other